2018 Direct Purchase

 At the first tier, all eligible applications are reviewed by a peer assessment committee and a short-list of artworks is recommended.
 All applicants are informed of the peer assessment committee’s recommendations.

-For the second tier, applicants with short-listed artworks are asked to deliver artworks to the City of Ottawa for review by the peer assessment committee.
+For the second tier in July, applicants with short-listed artworks are asked to deliver artworks to the City of Ottawa for review by the peer assessment committee.
 A final recommendation of artworks is made at this time.
 Applicants are responsible for arranging delivery and pick-up and for all related costs.

 All eligible applications are reviewed by a peer assessment committee based on artistic merit, regional importance and innovation, and conservation and maintenance requirements.
 Recommendations for purchase are made by a peer assessment committee based on available funds.
 The composition of each committee aims to balance representation of artistic specialization, practice, style, and philosophy, as well as fair representation of official languages, gender, geographic areas, and culture-specific communities.
 Peer assessment committee members are chosen based on their knowledge and experience, fair and objective opinions, ability to articulate ideas, and ability to work in a team environment.
 Members of the committee change for every program.
 City employees are responsible for the selection of peer assessment committee members.
 If you are interested in participating as a peer assessment committee member, please contact us.

 The City of Ottawa supports cultural activity that is inclusive of Ottawa's diverse community, including people from diverse ancestries, abilities, ages, countries of origin, cultures, genders, incomes, languages, races and sexual orientations.
 The City of Ottawa recognizes the Algonquin Anishinabe Nation as Ottawa’s Indigenous Host Nation.
-Applications from artists and representatives of diverse origins including First Nations, Inuit and Métis are welcome and encouraged.
+On February 28, 2018, City Council approved a Reconciliation Plan in response to the Truth and Reconciliation Commission.
+One of the commitments made is to acquire and display more art from Indigenous artists into the City of Ottawa Art Collection.
+Applications from artists and representatives of diverse origins, First Nations, Inuit and Métis are welcome and encouraged.
 The City of Ottawa recognizes both official languages as having the same rights, status and privileges.

 Am I eligible?